aiki-extension/Aiki3-Backend/README.md

 ### Note:
 You may also find the `quick-setup.sh` script to be useful when having to quickly setup the backend for local testing.
 (Currently targets shells for Linux systems)
+- To run execute `./quick-setup.sh`from a shell in the root directory of the project

 ## Technologies
 | Technology | Role |